Information About Covid-19 (新型コロナウイルス感染症情報)

 The transmission trend of Covid-19 in Oshu is as follows.

-Infected persons per unit was 4.00, a decrease as compared to the previous week (6.29).
-Seasonal influenza rates are almost flat.
+Infected persons per unit was 7.86, a decrease as compared to the previous week (9.57), but there is a trend of increases across the prefecture.

 You can access COVID-19 infection trend data from this page (Japanese-language only):